Programs in Europe, Middle East and Africa

 What are the benefits to me of entering the Student Challenge?

-- A chance to present your idea and meet some of our people at our London office
+- A chance to present your idea and interact with some of our people and the businesses we work closely with

 - The opportunity to solve a real problem for a UK small business